cantfindmee/funniesbot/README.md

 litterally like the only bot that is open source and easy to install

-just open install.sh

-then put your token into it
+just put your token into catapi.env like this

+token = "token"
+catapikey = "catapikey"

-and make an admin role for your admins
+and make an Admin role for your admins

 and set your warns channel with the config command